cloudspace/play_framework_tutorial/README.md

         }
     }

 The book object is accessible from the form by calling bookForm.get().
 You should not depend on this.
 If there are validation errors, calling bookForm.get() will throw an exception instead of returning the object.
-In all of our form views, we pass both the form and the model instance to the view.
+In all of our form views, we pass both the form and the model instance to the view to deal with this problem.

-Note that in the play tutorials, the form object is final.
-Be careful about editing the form or using fill without setting the output to a new oform.
+Note that in the Play tutorials, the form object is final.
+Be careful about editing the form or using fill without setting the output to a new form.
 It is easy to write a bunch of form modification code that doesn't make any changes.
 In our examples, we are calling fill in the view render to avoid these issues.

-**Errors**
-There are two main types of errors that need to be thrown: Form validation errors, and general HTTP errors.
+**HTTP Status Codes**

-The general HTTP status errors are quite simple to use, and play provides result methods for each.
-Instead of retuning ok() from an action you simply return the approrpiate result.
+The general HTTP status codes are quite simple to use, and Play provides result methods for each.
+Instead of retuning ok() from an action you simply return the appropriate result.
 The full list of available results can be found [here](http://www.playframework.com/documentation/api/2.0/java/play/mvc/Results.html#method_summary).
 You can see an example of retuning a notFound result (HTP 404) in the previous example.

 **response() and setting headers**
 In each controller action there is an available method called response().
 When called it returns the current response object which will eventually be returned to the end user.
 We can use this object to set any appropriate HTTP Headers.